 A few months ago I came across some research that speaks to the dilemma of deciding whether to stay or go.
 Researchers at the University of Utah, in collaboration with researchers from the University of Toronto, had found the top 50 reasons why couples stay together or split up.
 They narrowed it down to a list of 27 reasons when people would stay in a relationship and 23 reasons why they would leave.
 Samantha Joel, the lead author of the study and her colleages were surprised at how many mixed feelings couples had about their relationships.

 Understandably, many people find it helpful to hear about how I survived the year that followed my broken engagement in 2011.
 I totally get it.
 You want to know that you're not alone.
 As someone who has been through more heart break than I'd care to admit, I have some good news.
 Not only can you survive this heart break, but you rest assured, that if you take care of yourself, and work through this experience, you can emerge happier person and find a more fulfilling relationship than the one you're currently missing.
-In the meantime, if you just need to get through this Valentines Day, I hope hearing a bit more about my story and the resources listed in this blog will help.

 We talked to a breakup coach about exit plans, dealing with breakups on social media, and whether it’s better to be the dumper or the dumpee.